vmware-samples/packer-examples-for-vsphere/README.md

     ```
 * **Microsoft Windows** - Use the Microsoft Windows [Answer File Generator][microsoft-windows-afg] if you need to customize the provided examples further.

 > **NOTE**: BIOS-based `autounattend.xml` files for Microsoft Windows included in this repository are configured to use KMS licenses, and configure Windows Remote Management and VMware Tools.
-UEFI-based `autounattend.xml` files are included for future consumption and include the addition of the GPT disk structure requirements.
+UEFI-based `autounattend.xml` files are included for consumption and include the addition of the GPT disk structure requirements.

 ## Step 5 - Certificates and Keys
 1. Save a copy of your Root Certificate Authority certificate to `/certificates` in `.crt` and `.p7b` formats.